GRxeno/Text2Speech/README.md

     ```
     git clone https://github.com/GRxeno/Text2Speech.git
     ```
-2. Imported it in Eclipse.
+2. Import it in Eclipse.

 3. Add all external JARs inside the lib folder to the project (FREE TTS and POI).